 The system of checks and balances is designed to prevent any one branch from becoming too powerful.
 This includes:

-• Collaboration and conflict between branches to maintain equilibrium.
+• Collaboration and conflict between branches to maintain equilibrium, such as the presidential veto and congressional override.

-• Shared responsibilities in foreign policy and war-making decisions.
+• Shared responsibilities in foreign policy and war-making decisions, requiring executive consultation with the legislature.

 International Treaties and Agreements